Yaya-Cout/Nwagyu/src/guide/README.md

 - [Mandelbrot](./apps/mandelbrot.md): A Mandelbrot set explorer
 - [Sierpinski](./apps/sierpinski.md): A Sierpinski triangle animation
 - [Storage](./apps/storage.md): An app to get informations about storage usage
+- [Compressor](./apps/compressor.md): A script compressor to save space

 ## How to install